tg-sec/dvna/Task_Report/docs/setting_up_pipeline.md

 * Firstly, I stop the instance of the app running on the App VM.
 * Then I purge all project associated files present on the App VM.
 * All files from the Jenkins machine, including the dependencies built earlier, are copied over to the production VM.
-* Finally, I restart the application with the new updates reflecting changes made to the project.
+* Finally, I restart the application with the updates reflecting changes made to the project.

-**Note**: The app is not _built_ on the Production VM to avoid breaking any installation of dependencies existing on the machine.
+**Note**: The app is not _built_ on the Production VM to avoid breaking the functioning of the instance of the application running on the production machine.
 All the dependencies are always built on the Jenkins machine and then copied over to the production server.